mfsjr/manifold-dx/README.md

 - Larger, real-world example applications

 ##### TL;DR What's in a name?
-"Manifolds" are concepts in engineering and mathematics that describe certain geometries, in our case pertaining to object graphs and the modifications we make to them, as well as the effects they have on reducing the code that developers are required to write, while needing fewer accompanying libraries:
+"Manifolds" exist in engineering and mathematics and describe certain geometries, in our case pertaining to object graphs and the modifications we make to them, as well as the effects they have on reducing the code that developers are required to write, while needing fewer accompanying libraries: